 Still have questions?
 Contact us at DHWJobs@dhw.idaho.gov

 DHW has various opportunities for individuals interested in the Healthcare field.
 You can find various healthcare workers throughout our Divisions.
-To learn more about these positions, you can find view their job descriptions (class specifications).
 To see what opportunities are offered in our Divisions and institutions (State Hospital South, State Hospital West, State Hospital North, and Southwest Idaho Treatment Center), visit the DHW Careers page.

 - Developmental Disabilities Technicians